 The taxation of any profit on disposal of the participatory right by the unit holder will depend on whether that unit holder is a dealer in such participatory rights.
-If so, the full profit on sale of such participatory right is taxed at the corporate tax rate (currently 29%).
-If the unit holder is an investor rather than a dealer, 50% of the gain is included in taxable income (resulting in an effective rate of 14.5%).
+If so, the full profit on sale of such participatory right is taxed at the corporate tax rate (currently 28%).
+If the unit holder is an investor rather than a dealer, 50% of the gain is included in taxable income (resulting in an effective rate of 14%).

-Distributed income that was retained in the property collective investment scheme and therefore attracted a tax at a rate of 40%, is also taxed at the level of the unit holder.
+Income that was retained in the PUT will have attracted tax at a rate of 40% in the hands of the PUT, and will also be taxed at the level of the unit holder once distributed.